 The IT strategy is continually revised to ensure alignment with business strategic goals, incorporation of the impact of technology drivers and trends, and appropriately mitigate IT risks.
-The implementation of cybersecurity measures and the initiatives to maintain the intearity. confidentiality and availability of data assets and technologies are well established and ongoing.
+The implementation of cybersecurity measures and the initiatives to maintain the integrity, confidentiality and availability of data assets and technologies are well established and ongoing.
 The security incident monitoring system is an effective, developed reporting system that is used to identify issues that may turn into potential violations and is closely monitored by the cybersecurity team and reviewed monthly by the chief information officer and IT operations manager.

-Security awareness training was rolled out to all users on a scheduled basis during the course of the year with an 85% overall successful completion rate.
-Simulated phishing tests are used to measure the success of Bell's awareness campaign, presently reflecting behaviour patterns 15% ahead of industry peers.
-In 2023 role based awareness training was incorporated in the plan, further enhancing awareness initiatives.
+Security awareness training continues to be rolled out to all users on a scheduled basis during the course of the year with a 90% overall successful completion rate.
+Simulated phishing tests are used to measure the success of Bell's awareness campaign, presently reflecting behaviour patterns of 29% ahead of industry peers.
+Ongoing role based awareness training is incorporated into the plan.
 IT governance and compliance audits are ongoing, which includes ISO 27001 standards as a guiding framework.
 Both internal and external audit continue to perform annual reviews of the IT compliance and controls.
 There are systems in place to continue to monitor and ensure that POPIA and GDPR are communicated and complied with.